xtocdra/macbookpro13-2/README.md

 - Touch ID

 ### Some Works need to be applied especially for:

 #### Audio Input & Output
-The in build kernel module from Arch Linux is not working properly, snd_hda_intel is loaded and hooked but there is no sound.
+The in build kernel module from Arch Linux is not working properly, <i>snd_hda_intel</i> is loaded and hooked but there is no sound.
-The issue is lying on Cirrus 8409 kernel in build driver and it needs to be patched and replaced.
+The issue is lying on Cirrus 8409 <i>snd_hda_codec_cs8409</i> in build kernel driver and it needs to be patched and replaced.
 Install the patch for Cirrus 8409 driver from https://github.com/davidjo/snd_hda_macbookpro

 Follow the instruction in there.